osrf/collision-benchmark/README.md

 ## Simulating multiple parallel worlds

-The benchmark tests are based on a framework which allows to run multiple worlds with their own physics engine each simultaneously.
+The framework allows to run multiple worlds with their own physics engine each simultaneously.
+This way the output of different engines can be compared.

 ### One world, different engines

 The "multiple worlds server" allows you to specify one world file to load, and several physics engines the world should be loaded with.
-This means the world will be loaded multiple times, once with each physics engine, and then you can switch between the worlds, just like with the previous simple test.
-The difference is that you have to specify only one world file.
-It is also possible to control all worlds (e.g. pausing) using gzclient.
+This means the world will be loaded multiple times, once with each physics engine, and then you can switch between the worlds.
+It is possible to control all worlds (e.g. pausing) using gzclient.

 Print the help of ``multiple_worlds_server`` to learn more about the options: